Load Cell Minimum Weight

 What Is the Minimum Weight a Load Cell Can Sense?

-To answer this question, one must study the load cell data sheet.
-Every load cell manufacturer provides a data sheet that gives its products’ specifications.
-On this spec sheet is a division range which can be used to determine the minimum weight that a load cell can measure.
+To answer this question, one must study the load cell manufacturer’s data sheet giving the product’s specifications.
+This spec sheet gives a division range which can be used to determine the minimum weight that a load cell can measure.
 Division ranges vary from load cell to load cell, and usually fall between 500-10,000 divisions.

 Another item of importance on this data sheet is the sensitivity rating.
 The sensitivity of a system indicates the rate of change of its output as the system input varies.
 Systems that have low sensitivity ranges or are of lower quality will not be able to detect small changes that occur when a load cell experiences a force from a minimal weight.

 The final section of this paper discusses other important data sheet specifications affecting the choice of load cell for the application.
 The ability to read the minimum weight required by an application depends on careful consideration of these specifications.

 Furthermore, the individual components of a load cell system itself can introduce errors that change the ability of the system to measure small loads accurately.
 Figure 1 shows a block diagram of a typical load cell system.